uwekamper/c-all-in/README.md

 # How to set up for development

-Prerequisites: Install Python3 and virtualenvwrapper
+Prerequisites: Install Python3 and virtualenvwrapper.

 1. Clone this repository: `git clone ..`
 2. Setup your local Python3.3+ virtual environment: `mkvirtualenv -P python3 -a c-all-in/`